 Description: Our 1st series of webinars dealing with the alarming rise in hate and violence against Asian Americans and Pacific Islanders (AAPI) was held on May 11, 2021.
 Explore how the AAPI community can move forward in a safe, bold and effective way.

-Link: To listen to the discussion, please click on to the site below:
+Link: To view to the discussion, please click on to the video below:

 Addressing the Plight of New Jersey’s Immigrants in the COVID-19 Pandemic: Marginalized, Stigmatized, Heavily Impacted by the Pandemic, and on the Frontlines of the Battle Against the Virus.